tytydraco/yessleep/out/Am_I_going_crazy_Has_everyone_forgotten_that_dinosaurs_went_extinct_65_million_years_ago.md

 'Good.
-This week we'll finish the Skelles administration and then move on to the Reagan era.
+This week we'll finish the scales administration and then move on to the Reagan era.
 If you need any help keeping up, just let me know.'